Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 - Contrary to the previous paragraph, the entrepreneur may offer products or services whose prices are tied to fluctuations in the financial market and over which the entrepreneur has no influence, at variable prices.
 This linkage to fluctuations and the fact that any stated prices are indicative prices are mentioned in the offer.

-- Price increases from 3 months after the conclusion of the agreement are only allowed if the entrepreneur has agreed to this and: they are the result of legal regulations or provisions; or the consumer has the right to terminate the agreement as of the day the price increase takes effect.
+- Price increases from 3 months after the conclusion of the agreement are only permitted if the entrepreneur has agreed to this and: they are the result of legal regulations or provisions; or the consumer has the right to terminate the agreement as of the day the price increase takes effect.

 - The prices mentioned in the offer of products or services include VAT.